OpenVTON-Bench: A Large-Scale High-Resolution Benchmark for Controllable Virtual Try-On Evaluation: Evaluation Metrics Protocols

-We compute the Cosine Similarity between the [CLS] tokens of the Reference Garment and the Generated Image using \textbf{DINOv3}~\cite{dinov3}.
-To isolate the garment region, we apply the generated segmentation mask to the try-on result before feature extraction.
+We compute the global similarity $\mathcal{S}_{\text{global}}$ and the multi-scale garment fidelity scores $\mathcal{S}_{\text{rep}}^{(k)}$ using DINOv3~\cite{dinov3} feature representations.
+The global score $\mathcal{S}_{\text{global}}$ is the cosine similarity between the [CLS] tokens of the Reference Garment and the Generated Image without mask erosion constraints.